Working Time Reminder

 • Maximum length of a night workers shift (hazardous work) – maximum individual shift length of 8 hours in any 24 hour period

-There are some provisions in the Working Time Regulations that can be helpful for employers.
+There are some provisions in the Working Time Regulations that can be helpful for businesses.
 The most common one being ‘opt-out agreements’.
 As you will have seen from the above, most adult employees are protected from being required to work more than an average 48 hour week.
 That said, they can voluntarily ‘opt out’ of this protection either for a fixed period or indefinitely by signing what is called an opt-out agreement.
 If an employee opts out this means the average 48 hour weekly working limit does not apply to them and they can work longer hours, although the usual rules regarding rest, breaks and night shifts will still apply in most cases.
-If you would like an opt-out agreement for use in your organisation, please contact your Employment Law Specialist who can provide one for you.
+If you would like an opt-out agreement for use in your business, please contact your Employment Law Specialist who can provide one for you.

 It’s also worth bearing in mind that there can be occasions where there is an exemption or a special situation which means that one or more of the usual rules under the Working Time Regulations don’t apply.
 This can be a tricky area, so if you would like further information regarding this, please contact your Employment Law Specialist.